-A stunning city, its architecture a combines ancient Lao monasteries dating back over 500 hundred years with French Colonial styles from the 19th and 20th centuries.
-Nestled in mountains at the confluence of the Nam Khan and the mighty Mekong Luang Prabang's location could not be more perfect.
-With over 32 ancient temples in easy walking distance, Luang Prabang was declared a UNESCO World Heritage site in 1995, in order to preserve the temples and ensure that new development is limited and in keeping with the magical city.
+Luang Prabang is a stunning city, its architecture combines ancient Lao monasteries dating back over 500 hundred years with French Colonial styles from the 19th and 20th centuries.
+Nestled in mountains at the confluence of the Nam Khan and the mighty Mekong, Luang Prabang's location could not be more perfect.
+The city has over 32 ancient temples in easy walking distance, Luang Prabang was declared a UNESCO World Heritage site in 1995, in order to preserve the temples and ensure that new development is limited and in keeping with the magical city.

 With many restaurants, stunning views, great markets and a chilled out atmosphere, Luang Prabang is definitely Lao's hidden treasure.

-The mighty Mekong is one of the longest rivers in the world and one of the least spoilt.
-It is the heart and soul of South East Asia with more that 50 million people depending on it and its tributaries for food, water, transport and other important aspects of daily life.
+The mighty Mekong is one of the longest rivers in the world and one of the least spoiled.
+The Mekong is the heart and soul of South East Asia with more that 50 million people depending on it and its tributaries for food, water, transport and other important aspects of daily life.
 Its floodplains are bursting with food crops during the dry season and the river supports one of the world's most diverse fisheries.

-Travelling down the Mekong through Laos/Thailand its importance in obvious as you observe its significance to the people who live on its edge.
-It is their only means of transport as around them lies mountains and thick jungle.
-It is a rich supply of fish and crops are planted up its banks.
-Everyone washes in it, plays in it, swims in it and generally their lives revolve around it.
-A trip along the Mekong with its rapids is relaxing, exhilarating, and fascinating.
-It provides an opportunity to glimpse into another way of life.
+A boat trip down the Mekong through Laos will give you insight into its importance to the communiites who live along the river banks.
+It is their only means of transport in a landscape of mountains and thick jungle.
+The river is a rich source of fish and crops are planted all along its banks.
+Everyone bathes, plays and swims in the river and daily life revolves around it.
+A trip along the Mekong with its rapids is relaxing, exhilarating and fascinating offering glimpses into another way of life.